Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is multiple sclerosis diagnosed?

-Your doctor will refer you to a neurologist.
-They will examine you to check how different parts of your nervous system are working.
+Your doctor may use a combination of tests to diagnose MS. If they think you may have MS, they will refer you to a neurologist.
+A neurologist can check how different parts of your nervous system are working.

-It can be hard to reach a diagnosis because there is no single test for MS. You will be diagnosed with MS if there is evidence of damage in different parts of your central nervous system, at different times, with no explanation other than MS.
+It can be hard to diagnose MS because there is no single test for it.
+You may be diagnosed if there is proof of damage:

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.